harvard-dce/zoom-recording-ingester/README.md

 ### Setup Zoom webhook notifications (Optional)

-Once the Zoom Ingester pipeline is operational you can configure your Zoom account to send completed recording notifications to it via the Zoom Webhook settings.
+Once the Zoom Ingester pipeline is deployed you can configure your Zoom account to send completed recording and other event notifications to it via the Zoom Webhook settings.

 1. Get your ingester's webhook endpoint URL.
 You can find it in the `invoke stack.status` output or by browsing to the release stage of your API Gateway REST api.
 1. Go to [marketplace.zoom.us](marketplace.zoom.us) and log in.
-Under "Develop" select "Build App."
+Look for the "Develop" menu at the top-right, and select "Build App."
+1. Choose app type "Webhook Only"
 1. Give your app a name.
-Turn off "Intend to publish this app on Zoom Marketplace."
-Choose app type "Webhook only app."
-1. Click "Create."
-Fill out the rest of the required information, and enter the API endpoint under "Event Subscription."
+1. Fill in the appropriate developer contact info.
+Enter "Harvard University" for the company name.
+Click "Continue".
+1. Copy the Secret Token value.
+This goes in your `.env` file as `WEBHOOK_VALIDATION_SECRET_TOKEN`.
+1. Run `invoke stack.update` to deploy the new `WEBHOOK_VALIDATION_SECRET_TOKEN` value to the webhook lambda function.
+This is necessary for app endpoint validation step coming up.
+1. Toggle "Event Subscriptions" to enabled, then click "+ Add Event Subscription"
+1. Give the subscription a name, e.g. "recording events", and paste your webhook endpoint URL in the space provided.
+1. Click the "Validate" button underneath where you pasted the webhook endpoint URL.
+If validation does not succeed...
+    1. double-check you got the correct secret token value
+    1. check the webhook lambda function in the AWS console to confirm the environment variable
-1. Subscribe to the following events:
+1. Click "+ Add Events" and subscritbe to the following events:

     For automatic ingests:.
     * Recording - "All recordings have completed".